xhzdeng/crpn/README.md

 # Corner-based Region Proposal Network

 CRPN is a two-stage detection framework for multi-oriented scene text.
 It employs corners to estimate the possible locations of text instances and a region-wise subnetwork for further classification and regression.
 In our experiments, it achieves F-measure of 0.876 and 0.845 on ICDAR 2013 and 2015 respectively.
-The paper is under review at XXXX.
+The paper is available at [arXiv](https://arxiv.org/abs/1804.02690)

 ### Installation